top of page

 Next, we wandered back to the trails where the Bluff Trail (3/4 mile) and Beech Magnolia Trail (1/4 mile) connect and loop around the parking lot area.
 These trails were scenic and we saw many birds, frogs, and monarch caterpillars.
 These are not paved, they are dirt worn paths through the wooded area and you will be stepping over tree roots while you make the journey.
 Woodpeckers, barred owls, beavers, alligators, rare turtles, and snapping turtles can be seen.
 American beech, southern magnolia, white oak, and dogwood trees are prominent throughout the park.

-From here we drove back out toward the exit, turning left toward the camping area, Blue Hole and Sinkhole.
+After exploring the hikes around the Visitor Center, drive back out toward the exit, turning left toward the camping area, Blue Hole and Sinkhole.
 This is a bit of a drive and takes you across the park.
 At the Blue Hole a spring feeds underneath from the Chipola River.
 The grasses and plants surrounding the hole create a filtration system to clean the water.
 On the day we were there it was a bit cloudy, and greener then blue.
 This was following a cool and rainy week, during hotter times it is bluer we were told.
 The rangers also joked they call it the “blue hole” because the water’s so cold you’ll turn blue in it.
 We did see another visitor jump in for a swim.
 Brrrrr, she was chilly!
 There is a floating dock and a little bridge way to cross over to enjoy the Spring’s beauty.
 Fishing is available here, as is paddle boarding.
 We did not go in the water.
 We did enjoy the walk around the hole and beautiful reflections of the trees.
 The deep breaths of fresh clean cool air felt great.
 The Chipola River flows underground in the park at a river sink.
 It reappears several hundred feet downstream, forming a natural bridge.

 **Our Blue Hole Walk was peaceful and greatly enjoyed **